idonthaveoneatm/Autolauncher/README.md

 windows
 roblox uwp
 knowledge on installing modules?

-###have your task bar with ROBLOX IN THE FOURTH SLOT TO SEE IF PIXELS WORK
+###have your task bar with ROBLOX IN THE FIFTH SLOT TO SEE IF PIXELS WORK
 ![image](https://github.com/idonthaveoneatm/stuff/assets/111616655/a101958d-419a-47b3-9815-e451e7dae8d5)

 Credits: